Magdalena Belury, MSN, RN, NE-BC

 Litterer joined Seton Highland Lakes in 1991 to serve as director of nursing for hospital operations.
 Prior to joining Seton, Litterer was the Burnet County Public Health Nurse.
 Her varied background also includes supervising home health care services and direct staff roles in ICU and surgical services.
 Litterer currently serves on the Highland Lakes Health Partnership Board, Burnet ISD Student Health Advisory Council and the Curriculum Advisory Committee for Health and Technology Programs at Burnet ISD.
 She is an associate faculty member of Texas Tech University Health and Science Center School of Nursing.

 Senior Director of Nursing, Seton Edgar B. Davis Hospital

 Robbie Rabe joined Seton in 2003 as circulating nurse in the operating room (OR).
 She also served as OR manager and director of nursing for surgery, endoscopy, emergency department, acute care and outpatient IV therapy.
 She obtained her BSN from The University of Texas Health Science Center in San Antonio and her MSN from Walden University.
 Rabe is currently a doctoral candidate in the DNP program at Walden University.
 She is a member of the Texas Nurses Association, American Nurses Association and American Organization of Nurse Executives.

 Yvonne VanDyke, MSN, RN

-Senior Vice President of Nursing and Senior Vice President of the Clinical Education Center, Seton Healthcare Family
+Senior Vice President of Nursing and Clinical Education Center, Seton Healthcare Family

 Yvonne previously served as the executive dean of health sciences at Austin Community College where she was responsible for 15 health career programs.
 She also served as a professor of vocational nursing and department chair for many years at Austin Community College.